HackYourFuture-CPH/HTML-CSS/Week2/MAKEME.md

 • Upload your homework in your Github repository.
 • Make sure to create a new folder "week2" first.
 • Your hyf-html-css/week2 should now contain an index.html and a main.css file (and the images folder)
-• Place the link to your repository in Trello.
+• Share the link to your page in slack.
 ```

 ## Extra extra (bonus assignment :star: ):